 Ask Friends & Family to Bring a Dish

-It might sound like cheating, but the more help you can get, the easier and more enjoyable Christmas Day will be.
+It might sound like cheating, but the more help you can get, the easier, more affordable and more enjoyable Christmas Day will be.
 It even helps people feel more involved on the day, and can make for great tabletop conversation.
 Ask everyone to bring something along with them (maybe co-ordinate a little beforehand to avoid duplicate items!) and you’ll soon have many of the key ingredients of a Christmas feast sorted for you.

 Raid the Cupboards